• Templates

 Start early, finish early.

-A morning routine also doesn't equate to diving straight to your work, a practice that many slip into, as they want to end the day early.
+Keep in mind, though, that a morning routine doesn't mean that you dive straight into work, a practice that many slip into because they want to end the day early.

 I start the day listening to a good audiobook.
 I avoid social media and emails.
 The morning is all about me and clearing my mind.
 My brain works best then, so I tackle my larger thinking projects, such as blog writing and creating estate plans.
 My notifications are all OFF."

-And lastly, mornings don't have to be so chaotic.
-You can also sit back, relax, and mentally prepare your work.
-For Dana Humphrey of Whitegate PR, getting into the tranquility state is ideal: "For me, self-care involves putting myself to bed before midnight.
-Waking up and nourishing my system with hot water with lemon and honey before a protein-rich breakfast and some yoga, movement, dance, or stretching."
+And lastly, mornings don't have to be chaotic.
+Taking time in the morning to sit back, relax, and mentally prepare your work can have a very positive impact on the quality of your day.
+For Dana Humphrey of Whitegate PR, getting into the tranquility state is ideal: “For me, self-care involves putting myself to bed before midnight.
+Waking up and nourishing my system with hot water with lemon and honey before a protein-rich breakfast and some yoga, movement, dance, or stretching.”

 Plan the Following Day

-Now that you know how to identify the source of your stress and anxiety—plan to tackle it accordingly.
-You don't need fancy software to organize your work week either; Chris Brenchley, CEO of Surehand, mentions his tactic of using good 'ol sticky notes: "What I usually do is that every weeknight, I take out a sticky note and write my list of tasks for the next day.
-I attach the sticky note either onto my laptop or on a table.
+Now that you know how to identify the source of your stress and anxiety, plan to tackle it accordingly.
+You don't need fancy software to organize your work week either; Chris Brenchley, CEO of Surehand, mentions his tactic of using good 'ol sticky notes: “What I usually do is that every weeknight, I take out a sticky note and write my list of tasks for the next day.
+I attach the sticky note either to my laptop or to a table.
 As soon as I get done with one task, I cross it out with a pen.

 How-to-focus-quote-1